ewhiley/wishlist/README.md

 ### Screenshots of Trello board(s)
 We kept track of our tasks using trello (screenshot below)

-Every morning, we had a team standup and updated the Trello board to reflet what we had done and what we were working on.
+Every morning, we had a team standup and updated the Trello board to reflect what we had done and what we were working on.
 We then reported our progress to the class standup.

 <img width="1254" alt="Trello board" src="https://user-images.githubusercontent.com/31295147/57002511-49c72380-6c03-11e9-85bc-113ff6804202.png">